What Is Schizotypal Personality Disorder And How Is It Treated?

 Medicine-based treatments

-Medicine-based treatments depend on which symptoms require medication.
+Medicine-based treatments depend on which symptoms are being treated.
 Since schizotypal personality disorder may present with delusions and paranoid delusions, antipsychotics may be prescribed to reduce psychotic episodes.
-Other medicines such as anti-anxiety drugs can be used to reduce anxiety in social situations.
+Other medicines, such as anti-anxiety medications, can be used to reduce anxiety in social situations.
 Mood stabilizers are utilized to lessen the emotional and behavioral problems often associated with STPD, and anti-depressants may be used to reduce symptoms of depression that may be present.
-In “Schizotypal Personality Disorder: A Current Review”, researchers state that stimulants have shown promise in addressing difficulty focusing and similar attention-related symptoms
+In “Schizotypal Personality Disorder: A Current Review,” researchers state that stimulants have shown promise in addressing difficulty focusing and similar attention-related symptoms

-For most people with STPD, medication is necessary for symptom relief.
-Relieving anxiety symptoms can help those with obsessive-compulsive symptoms and relieving symptoms is what treatment is all about.
+Medication is commonly prescribed for symptom relief for people with STPD.
+Relieving anxiety symptoms can help those with obsessive-compulsive symptoms, and relieving symptoms is often the goal of treatment.
 Medicine-based treatment can also be used in conjunction with therapy.
-Without the support of medicine, some individuals would have trouble with therapy because of pervasive problems with social situations.
-The interpersonal nature of therapy can be overwhelming for those with this disorder; medicine can help them make use of therapy.
+Without the support of medicine, some individuals may have trouble with therapy because of pervasive problems with social situations.
+The interpersonal nature of therapy can be overwhelming for those with this disorder; medicine can help them make use of therapy without as much fear.

 Therapy-based treatments